moles heading

 Example 2: Calculate the mass of carbon dioxide produce by burning 750g of methane in air.

 Methane (CH4) is the gas that is burned in a Bunsen burner and it is also the gas that is used at home for cooking and heating.
-It burns to release lots of heat energy according to the equations below:
+It burns to release lots of heat energy according to the equations shown below:

 word and symbolic equations to show the combustion of methane gas